 Integrated Media students can participate in internships for academic credit in their second year.
 Internships are competitive, and students are usually required to submit a résumé and show a portfolio to an employer before being offered an internship.
 A typical intern earns 4 academic credits for 120 hours of work during a period of 10 weeks.
-Since second year students attend class on Monday and Wednesday, internships are usually on Tuesdays, Thursdays and/or Fridays.
+Since second year students attend class on Tuesday and Thursday, they are usually available to work on Monday, Wednesday and/or Friday.

 Students: Download the 2014-15 internship instructions.